-The material you will be using is extremely important when it comes to GRE.
-I recommend going through all of the Scholar Den guides first to get an idea about the topics that can be tested on the exam.
+The material you will be using is extremely important for the GRE.
+I recommend going through the Scholar Den guides first to understand the topics that can be tested on the exam.
 After doing so, start revising concepts and then for the in-depth practice of your concepts.
-There are many companies that can help you in this process but remember, they are only there to provide you with the right guidance and how much you actually score is ultimately up to you.
+Many companies can help you in this process but remember, they are only there to provide you with the right guidance, and how much you score is ultimately up to you.

-The most important part of your preparation phase is to identify your weak spots.
-What I used to do was I would mark all of the questions that I got wrong in any specific exercise and revisit them at the end again to see if I was making the same mistakes over and over again.
-So I recommend that you get a new register and note all the important concepts neatly related to any specific topic.
-Then proceed to solve the exercise and mark all of the questions you get wrong or face difficulty in.
-This way you will be able to identify and make amends for your weaknesses.
+The most important part of your preparation phase is identifying your weak spots.
+What I used to do was I would mark all of the questions that I got wrong in any specific exercise and revisit them at the end to see if I was making the same mistakes over and over again.
+So I recommend you get a new register and note all the important concepts that are neatly related to any specific topic.
+Then, solve the exercise and mark all the questions you get wrong or face difficulty in.
+This way, you can identify and make amends for your weaknesses.

-Before you start taking the mocks you need to understand the basic purpose of their existence.
+Before you start taking the mocks, you need to understand the basic purpose of their existence.
 They are not there to tell you how much you will score on the D day.
 On the contrary, they are a tool for building stamina so that you can perform at your highest continuously for four straight hours.
-Personally, I only managed to score a maximum of 166 on the quant sections of all the mocks that I took during my preparation.
-So don’t worry about your mock scores and more importantly don’t get cocky as well :P. The mocks that I would recommend are listed below in descending order of importance.
+I only scored a maximum of 166 on the quantitative sections of all the mocks I took during my preparation.
+So don’t worry about your mock scores, and more importantly, don’t get cocky as well :P. The mocks I would recommend are listed below in descending order of importance.

-- Scholarden mocks.
-They are must for math.
+Scholar Den mocks.
+They are a must for math.

-- The moment your test finishes you will know whether you have done your best or not.
+When your test finishes, you will know whether you have done your best.
 If the answer is positive, then great, don’t worry about your score and focus on other aspects of your application.
-If the answer is negative, but you have still managed to score above 310, then that is good enough.
+If the answer is negative, but you still score above 310, that is good enough.
 Focus on your application because your application is the one that will get you a scholarship, not just your GRE score.
-I wish I knew this back in my time.
+I wish I had known this back in my time.